Petitions submitted 2025/2026

 Presented by: Caroline Matthews - Petition submitted Monday 2 June 2025

-Petition: We the undersigned petition the Royal Borough of Windsor & Maidenhead to consider the issue of over-taking and speeding at pick-up and drop-off times, and the near misses which occur on an almost weekly basis outside White Waltham C of E Primary School.
+Petition: We, the undersigned, petition the Royal Borough of Windsor & Maidenhead to consider the issue of over-taking and speeding at pick-up and drop-off times, and the near misses which occur on an almost weekly basis outside White Waltham C of E Primary School.
 Mindful of this, it would be prudent for the council to look into installing speed bumps and/or cameras and also 'Children Crossing' signage both outside, and in the immediate vicinity, of the school.

 Petition Status: Ongoing